leosartaj/sub/README.md

 ## Installation

-PySub can be installed using pip
+sub can be installed using pip
 Just run

 ```